-As Mormon Family Mourns Their Dead In Mexico, Calls For U.S. To Rein In Its Guns
+Mormon Family Mourns Their Dead In Mexico, Calls For U.S. To Rein In Its Guns

 Discussing the thousands of innocent people who are affected by cartel violence annually in Mexico, Daniel LeBaron says the killings are fueled by "fundamentally flawed policies" in both the U.S. and Mexico.

 The women and children were attacked Monday morning as they drove three SUVs between the states of Sonora and Chihuahua.
 In one spot, authorities found a burned-out Chevrolet Tahoe with five bodies and multiple bullet holes.
-Further down the road, they found two Chevy Suburbans with more bodies — and in what the family calls a small miracle, several children survived the assault, including a seven-month-old infant girl.
+Further down the road, they found two Chevy Suburbans with more bodies — and in what the family calls a small miracle, several children survived the assault, including a seven-month-old girl.

 Several details about the attack have changed as the authorities continue to investigate.
 After initial reports that the three women had been driving in a small convoy when they were attacked, for instance, federal officials said Wednesday that the first vehicle was fired upon more than an hour before the other two.